 - Fillable Monthly Calendar – for those who prefer to print out and track their month on a pretty calendar.
 Two versions are available!

-Learning how to rebuild confidence as a woman over 60, or over 50, is unique for each of us.
+Learning how to answer the question, why am I losing confidence as I get older, is unique for each of us.
 But what is consistent is this: we all have to work at it.

 But what a joy it is to feel that confidence, inside and out, as we make the effort to become stronger, wiser women with a sure sense of self-esteem.
 We all deserve that satisfaction in our life.